Black-Fox-2022/financekit-support/README.md

 If you wish to have all your data deleted, simply remove the Service from all your device.

 **App Store Distribution** <br />
-If you download FinanceKit through the App Store or purchase an in-app purchase, such as subscriptions, Apple will process your personal information and link the purchase to your Apple ID.
+If you download FiguresKit through the App Store or purchase an in-app purchase, such as subscriptions, Apple will process your personal information and link the purchase to your Apple ID.
 For more information, please refer to Apple's Privacy Policy.
 We do not have access to any information related to your bank, cards, or personal finances.
 We utilize RevenueCat for In-App purchases, streamlining the delivery of our services.
 This integration also gathers data, including the app's last access time, the product category purchased, and the frequency of app usage.
 This information is associated with randomly generated anonymous IDs, ensuring it cannot be traced back to any real-life individual.